 What’s the meaning of life, sage reader?
 Why are we here?
 Why are we important?
 Or are we important at all?
 It’s not a test, of course.
 I don’t know either, obviously.
 I’m just a guy.
 But I can’t help but think about it sometimes…

 A class I took in college actually touched on this a bit.

-And of all the lectures and discussions, most of which were spent drawing, zoning out, or back at my apartment napping, one remains with me today.
+And of all the lectures and discussions in that class – most of which I spent drawing, zoning out, or back at my apartment napping - one remains with me today.
 A light bulb of sorts went off in my mind, like what must happen to God when he thinks of something clever…

-I think we were discussing Being and Time by Martin Heidegger (good luck reading that, might as well have been in German), and the professor said something which I am SURE I had heard before, but for whatever reason never thought about or fully examined.
+I think we were discussing Being and Time by Martin Heidegger (good luck reading that shit), and the professor said something which I had definitely heard before.

 It was the idea that if life were represented graphically – if a line were drawn on a board, infinite and forever – that each point on that line would be meaningless and indistinguishable from any other.
 But if one were to suddenly stop that line randomly – to cut it off at any location – then every point which preceded that division back to the start of the line would at once be made infinitely important.

 It’s the idea that every moment in life is immeasurably valuable because life is finite, and that because life is finite, because we are mortal and each moment is a moment closer to our death, each moment is actually more valuable than every that came before it.